 The increase in duty on cigarettes since 2014 could be one of the major reasons for the decline of cigarette consumption in India.

-A new study shows that there is very rapid increase in the number of women smokers in India and they are most likely to face chronic health problems such as Chronic Obstructive Pulmonary Disease (COPD) lung cancer, infertility and menopause.
+A new study shows that there is a very rapid increase in the number of women smokers in India and they are most likely to face chronic health problems such as Chronic Obstructive Pulmonary Disease (COPD) lung cancer, infertility, and menopause.